VGFletcher/NS_Reproducible_Result/README.md

 3) Next run the `installer_p2.sh` script.
 This will compile lammps and install pymatnest.
 Now the required programs are installed.

 4) Modify the `mg_stand.inp` file with the settings from the paper.
-However change the number of atoms to 16 not 64.
-If you use 64 atoms the calculation will take around a day.
+However change the number of atoms to 16 not 64, and the number of walkers from 1248 to 1240.
+If you use 64 atoms the calculation will take around a day, and you will not be able to use 1248 walkers with 40 cores.
 I have added comments to assist.

 5) Run the `run.sh` script to run the pymatnest code.
 This will take around 4 hours so take a break.